-- Reduce total cost of ownership of fleets
+- Reduce total cost of ownership (TCO) of fleets

-- Car OEMs (manufacturers) are able to sell vehicles with added value
+- Car OEMs (manufacturers) can sell vehicles with added value

-- Energy market parties can trade and optimize their balance
+- Energy market parties can trade and optimise their balance

-- Network operators can optimize investments & stabilize the grid
+- Network operators can optimise investments & stabilise the grid

 For real estate

 When installing a charging station, step number one is to review the electrical system of the building.
 The electrical connection can become a hindrance to the EV charging installation project or increase costs significantly in case the connection needs to be upgraded.